minnu04/projectofmilestone1/README.md

 ## Steps for Milestone 18📝
 Create an Backend endpoint for cart page
 Write and endpoint to get products inside cart for user
+## MILESTONE 19 💡
+Create an cart page that display the products inside cart using endpoint we build in milestone 18.
+For each product add an option to increase and decrease quantity using + and - buttons.
+Write an endpoint to increase and decrease the quantity
+## Steps for Milestone 19📝
+create cart frontend page and display the products
+For each product add an option to increase and decrease quantity using + and - buttons.
+Create an Backend endpoint for increase and decrease quantity